jaivas8/comp0197/readme.md

 ## Pretraining

-To pretrain the model, follow these steps:
+To pretrain the models, follow these steps:

 1. Prepare the coco dataset and save it as `./coco_dataset/raw` in the main directory